JevaughnNewman/AIFRE/README.md

 ### 🚀 The Business Case: Reducing Financial Leakage

-In the Ontario SABS framework, manual adjudication often fails to detect coordinated fraud.
+In the Ontario Statuory Accident Benefits Schedule (SABS) framework, manual adjudication often fails to detect coordinated fraud.
 AIFRE shifts the paradigm from **reactive auditing** to **proactive risk mitigation** by surfacing patterns that appear as isolated, "clean" claims to the human eye.

 * **Financial Exposure Isolated:** $69.3M in high-risk claims.
 * **Target ROI:** Significant reduction in loss ratios by automating the identification of bot-driven and professional fraud rings before payment.